 As a person who loves English Dub as a whole watching this show dubbed episode 1-20 was pure misery.
 One of the worst dubs I have ever heard.

 If you had to pick a choice stick with the sub for this one than again why would you even watch this broken mess of a show, to begin with?

 “♫♫♫♫ It all returns to nothing, it all comes tumbling down, tumbling down, tumbling down...♫♫♫♫"

 So that’s was Darling in the Franxx.

 A broken, pathetically written and directed train-wreck mess of a show that disgustingly plays with it's audience emotions.
 It has pathetic characters, horrendously written character drama, contrived subplots that have no reason to exists other to pad out time, laughable production values, pathetic world-building, horrendous pacing, poorly executed themes and most importantly this show has no respect of what it trying to homage/rip-off as it keeps on poorly homaging a lot of Evangelion, Gurren Lagann, Gunbuster and Eureka 7 elements without having any understanding of what made those shows great in the first place.

 Other than the music there is nothing and I mean NOTHING redeemable or good about this series whatsoever.

 This is one of the worst animes I ever had the displeasure of watching.

 Also, I have to say this.
-When even the worst mecha shows like Gundam Seed Destiny, Brain Powered and Aldnoah Zero where despite them being more flawed has more things going for them and manages to outclass you in certain aspects you know you have fucked up on a scale that is immeasurable.
+When even the worst mecha shows like Gundam Seed Destiny, Brain Powered and Aldnoah Zero where despite them being more flawed they have more things going for them and manages to outclass you in certain aspects you know you have screwed up on a scale that is immeasurable.

 If you want to a good mecha show that features great character drama and great story elements go watch Eureka Seven, Gurren Lagann or Neon Genesis Evangelion.